rhogeranacleto/sunday-morning/README.md

 #### Server

-The server has only e2e tests, since has no business rules only simple api.
+The server has only e2e tests, since has no business rules only a simple api.

 To run the e2e test you will have to keep you postgres instance up and with a schema called **test**.
 The `docker-compose up postgres` can do it for you.
 Optionally you can change this configuration in the `ormconfig.json` file, changing the `test` config to use `"schema": "public"`.